MasWattad/ga4-dbt-analytics-pipeline/README.md

 This design supports a clean separation between:

-low-level event preparation
+Low-level event preparation

-core warehouse modeling
+Core warehouse modeling

-business-facing metric aggregation
+Business-facing metric aggregation

-operational monitoring
+Operational monitoring

-Core Models
-stg_events
+CORE MODELS

+STG_EVENTS

 This model standardizes the event source and prepares it for downstream warehouse transformations.

 Its role in the warehouse is to isolate source-level cleanup and normalization before analytical modeling begins.

-fact_sessions
+FACT_SESSIONS

 This is the central fact model in the warehouse.

-Grain: one row per session
+GRAIN: ONE ROW PER SESSION

 The model consolidates event-level records into a session-level analytical table and supports metrics such as:

-session timing
+Session timing

-event volume
+Event volume

-engagement behavior
+Engagement behavior

-conversion behavior
+Conversion behavior

-revenue behavior
+Revenue behavior

-device context
+Device context

-geography context
+Geography context

-traffic attribution context
+Traffic attribution context

 This model forms the analytical backbone of the warehouse and is the main source for KPI aggregation.

-Dimension Models
-dim_date
+DIMENSION MODELS

+DIM_DATE
 Provides calendar context for time-based analysis.

-dim_device
+DIM_DEVICE
 Provides device segmentation for session and revenue analysis.

-dim_geo
+DIM_GEO
 Provides geographic context for regional analysis.

-dim_traffic
+DIM_TRAFFIC
 Provides traffic attribution context for source / channel analysis.

 These dimensions separate reusable descriptive attributes from the core behavioral fact table and support more consistent reporting across KPI models.

-KPI Models
+KPI MODELS

 The warehouse includes dedicated KPI aggregation models.

-kpi_daily_overview
+KPI_DAILY_OVERVIEW
 Aggregates daily executive-level metrics.

-kpi_channel_daily
+KPI_CHANNEL_DAILY
 Aggregates metrics by channel for marketing performance analysis.

-kpi_funnel_daily
+KPI_FUNNEL_DAILY
 Aggregates funnel-stage behavior for conversion analysis.

 These KPI models provide reporting-ready outputs rather than requiring the dashboard to compute business logic directly from lower-level warehouse tables.

-Operational Monitoring Models

-The project includes dedicated operational models.

-ops_daily_health
+OPERATIONAL MONITORING MODELS

+OPS_DAILY_HEALTH
 Supports warehouse health monitoring.

-anomaly_sessions_drop_last_day
+ANOMALY_SESSIONS_DROP_LAST_DAY
 Detects unusual session drops.

 These models extend the warehouse beyond transformation and reporting by adding monitoring logic directly to the analytical environment.

-Data Quality and Validation
+DATA QUALITY AND VALIDATION

 The project includes 57 dbt tests.

 These tests validate the reliability of the warehouse models through checks such as:

-structural integrity
+Structural integrity

-key validity
+Key validity

-relationship consistency
+Relationship consistency

-analytical rule enforcement
+Analytical rule enforcement

 The test layer helps ensure that modeled outputs remain trustworthy as transformations evolve.

-Data Lineage and Documentation
+DATA LINEAGE AND DOCUMENTATION

 dbt documentation is generated for the project, including model lineage from source through analytical outputs.

 The lineage graph shows the full dependency flow across:

-source event preparation
+Source event preparation

-session fact modeling
+Session fact modeling

-dimensional enrichment
+Dimensional enrichment
 KPI aggregation

-operational models
+Operational models

-dashboard exposure
+Dashboard exposure

 This makes it possible to trace how business-facing metrics are derived from the underlying warehouse models.

-dbt Lineage Graph

-Pipeline Orchestration
+INSERT IMAGE HERE

+dbt_lineage.png

+PIPELINE ORCHESTRATION

 The transformation workflow is orchestrated with Apache Airflow.